 Suspicious peritoneal and omental lesions should always be biopsied and peritoneal fluid sent for cytology.

-Intraoperative spillage of tumour content should be managed by careful washout of the peritoneal cavity with sterile water or normal saline and must be documented in the operation note.
+Intraoperative spillage of tumour content should be managed by careful washout of the peritoneal cavity with sterile water or normal saline and this event must be documented in the operation note(s).

 Follow-up after resection of a benign ovarian tumour